Malcolm X Day proposal in Durham squashed

 Freeman's hope was shot down and the item was removed Monday night.

-"It was an administrative errand.
+"It was an administrative error.
 It did not go through the proper channels," said Durham Public Affairs Director Beverly Thompson.
 "It has not been approved by the mayor."

 Mayor Steve Schewel, who is on vacation, could not be reached for comment.